Avassy/AvassyFramework/Avassy.AspNetCore.Mvc.TagHelpers/README.md

 ## Usage

+To use these tag helpers, you must import them in your *_ViewImports.cshtml* file like so: `@addTagHelper *, Avassy.AspNetCore.Mvc.TagHelpers`.

+---

 ### `AspPlaceholderForTagHelper` sets a placeholder for the INPUT or TEXTAREA.

 This helper takes the value of the `[Display(Name="Enter your name.")]` attribute and displays it as a placeholder for your INPUT or TEXTAREA.